Buffalo City Units is a support network for our 3 sister-squadrons, each hosted at a Buffalo Charter School.

 In New York State, all units are assigned to a geographic “group,” and then all groups fall under the state-level “wing.
 Group activities involve cadets and senior members from WNY units, while Wing-level activities involve cadets and seniors from across the state.
 National events are just as they sound; they involve cadets and seniors from all across the country.

-Group = All units in the geographic region (WNY for us).
+Group = All units in the geographic area of a large state.
+Command echelon (WNY for us).

 National = All units in the country.